datavysta/vysta-client/README.md

 ### User Administration

-The `VystaAdminUserService` provides methods for managing users, including listing, updating, resending invitations, and resetting passwords.
+The `VystaAdminUserService` provides methods for managing users, including creating, listing, updating, deleting users, as well as managing invitations and password resets.

 ```typescript
 import { VystaClient, VystaAdminUserService } from '@datavysta/vysta-client';